-Since 2012, Youth Safety Education Day has been proclaimed by the province at the request of the Service and Hospitality Safety Association (SHSA).
+Since 2012, the province has proclaimed Youth Safety Education Day at the request of the Service and Hospitality Safety Association (SHSA).
 Each year, SHSA organizes education and learning events across the province to raise awareness about workplace injuries and prevention.

 Inexperienced young workers are more likely to get hurt on the job and are less likely to know about employment standards than more experienced workers.
 It is important for young workers to understand their rights, to feel comfortable asking questions, and to know they can refuse to perform any task they feel is unsafe.